Dr. Martens: Expansion

+Private equity investment

 The private equity company Permira acquired R. Griggs Group Limited, the owner of the Dr. Martens brand, for £300 million in October 2013.
 For a time Dr. Martens footwear was sold under a "for life" scheme, under which it would repair or replace worn-out DM shoes forever for a price somewhat more than twice the normal price for a pair.
 This offer was available in 2016, but was withdrawn for new sales from May 2018.
-After Permira purchased Dr. Martens, Steve Murray, former brand president of Vans was hired as CEO.
-Murray went on to hire Leslie Lane away from DaKine to serve as President of the Americas, former colleague Dan Le Vesconte of Vans as President of EMEA, Darren Campbell of Asics as Head of Product, and Kyle Duford from Nau.
+After Permira purchased Dr. Martens the former brand president of Vans was hired as CEO.